NSCA CPT Study Guide

 Influential Factors

-The influencing factors for exercise order are things like the goals of the client, the potential of fatigue for the exercise, and the type of exercise.
+The influencing factors for exercise order are things like the client’s goals, the potential of fatigue from the exercise, and the type of exercise.

 Guidelines for Arranging Exercises